Tarang74/handbook/c.md

 int16_t x = 0; // declare an int16_t
 ```

-may assign the memory address `0x0000` to variable `x`, which occupies 2 bytes of memory.
-The memory layout might look like this:
+will assign the memory address `0x0000` to the variable `x`, which
+occupies 2 bytes of memory.
+The memory layout will then look like:

 ```c
 MEMORY LAYOUT